mdoege/Py1620/README.md

 #### Rosetta Code examples

-The ```rosetta_code/``` directory contains four assembly programs which were created for [Rosetta Code](https://rosettacode.org/wiki/Category:IBM_1620_SPS): a cellular automaton, Fibonacci numbers, FizzBuzz, and the Mandelbrot set.
+The ```rosetta_code/``` directory contains four assembly programs which were created for [Rosetta Code](https://rosettacode.org/wiki/Category:IBM_1620_SPS): **a cellular automaton, Fibonacci numbers, FizzBuzz, and the Mandelbrot set**.
 Except for the Mandelbrot set (which requires floating-point instructions), all programs work in Py1620.

 Assembly was done with [SPS1620](https://github.com/IBM-1620/SPS1620), a Java-based cross-assembler, to create the CRD/CMEM/LST output files.